jeewonkimm2/jeewonkimm2/README.md

 👋🏼 Hi, there!
 My name is Jeewon Kim.

-👀 I’m interested in data, AI and extracting insights from it.
+👀 I’m interested in data, AI and extracting insights from them.

 🌏 I believe inspiration is everywhere.